-Greek Mythology Creation Story 📖 Greek Mythology Timeline ✨
+Greek Mythology Creation Story 📖 Ancient Greek Mythology Timeline ✨

 ADDucation’s Greek mythology creation story explains how the world was created based on the works of Greek philosophers Hesiod and Homer.
 We’ve organized the primordial deities and ancient Greek gods and goddesses into a chronological order greek mythology timeline.
 The ancient greek creation story focuses on the family tree of the three main “dynasties” which ruled the cosmos according to Greek mythology.
-Useful for students of Greek mythology and an epic bedtime story for horrible history fans.
+Useful for all students of ancient Greek mythology and an epic bedtime story for horrible history fans.

 Out of Chaos darkness (Erebus) and night (Nyx) appeared.
 Erebus and Nyx bore light (Aether) and day (Hemera).
-Earth (Gaia) alone99* gave birth to the heavens (Uranus) and other primordial deities.
+Earth (Gaia) alone99* gave birth to the heavens (Uranus) and these other primordial deities:

 Uranus hated the Cyclops and the Hekatonkheires and imprisoned them all in Gaia’s womb against her wishes.
 Gaia plotted with Cronus, her youngest and wily child who hated Uranus.
 Cronus ambushed Uranus as he lay with Gaia, cut off his genitals, with a sickle made by Gaia, and threw them into the ocean.